-SEBASTIAN, Florida – A source working inside the county informed us that there is a construction permit submitted to build a Burger King restaurant in Roseland at the Riverview Plaza (at the corner of Roseland Road and U.S. Highway 1).
+SEBASTIAN, Florida – A source working inside the county informed us that there is a construction permit submitted to build a Burger King restaurant in Roseland at the Riverwalk Shopping Center (at the corner of Roseland Road and U.S. Highway 1).

 The exact location proposed is where the Bank of America building was before it was demolished.

 Burger King Corp. has tried to keep this project under wraps and has denied the rumor that a new restaurant is being built in Roseland.